damjan29/sample-sass-app/README.md

 # sample-portfolio
-Sample website for sass portfolio tutorial
+Sample portfolio website using HTML, SASS and vanilla JS.